-Television offers entertainment, information and even companionship for some people with Alzheimer’s or similar.
+Television offers entertainment, information and even companionship for some people with Alzheimer's or similar.
 Make it simple for them with this easy-to-use, big-button universal TV remote control.
-With an ergonomic design and the ability to ‘learn’ functions from your existing remote, this product does exactly as expected in a straightforward and intuitive way.
+With an ergonomic design and the ability to easily pair with your existing TV or satellite / set top box, this product makes using their TV a more straightforward and intuitive experience

 Dementia Products - Motion Activated Voice Player

 “Simple Wandering and Security Alerts from a Familiar Voice”

 Sometimes all we need in life is a gentle reminder, which is much nicer from a familiar voice.
 This fantastic Alzheimer's product allows you to record a message using your own voice, which is played loudly when motion is detected.
 This can deleted and re recorded as many times as you like, with no need for a memory card.